 Research reveals a lack of knowledge

-A recent study found that over half of women surveyed could only name 3 of the 48 symptoms associated with the menopause.
+A study found that over half of women surveyed could only name 3 of the 48 symptoms associated with the menopause.
 In addition, 49% couldn’t name any phases of the menopause, even when prompted and almost half did not recognise the term perimenopause.
 As a result, 2 in 3 women indicated that they were shocked and unprepared for the menopause when it did occur.

 Invisibility and lack of support in the workplace

 Yet around 8 in 10 women will experience noticeable symptoms (hot flushes, headaches, poor sleep, erratic periods, anxiety, low mood, lack of confidence, poor concentration), with 45% reporting these as difficult to manage and impacting their ability to work.
 As such, many individuals could benefit from workplace flexibility, but may not seek help due to embarrassment and stigma.

 Those who do seek help are not always met by supportive practices from managers.
 Due to ongoing symptoms, they may miss out on training or development opportunities, feel they need to reduce hours, lose confidence and see pay levels drop, contributing to a widening gender pay gap.
 Consequently, 1 in 4 women consider resigning from their roles during the menopause, with up to 10% resigning.

 Given this, it is distressing, but unsurprising, that 41% of individuals experiencing the menopause stated that they felt ‘lonely, invisible, irrelevant or dispensable’.

 Those experiencing the menopause voice there's a gap in knowledge and support:

 At Nuffield Health we feel that the menopause is not just ‘women’s issues’.
 The way in which menopause is portrayed needs to broaden massively from the current heteronormative monocultural perspective.
 A simple Google image search reveals a very narrow viewpoint of who is impacted by the menopause.